 2. Mid-Summer – Optional

-Usually around July adding a liquid feed with give you a 4/6 week boost, this will help improve the colour and resilience during the hottest months.
+Usually around July adding a quick release fertiliser will give you a 4/6 week boost, this will help improve the colour and resilience during the hottest months.

 3. Autumn / Winter - Required